michaelfromyeg/michaelfromyeg/README.md

 ## What I'm up to 🧰

-- TAing a a Computer Systems course at UBC
+- Working at Amazon on [supply chain optimization](https://www.amazon.jobs/en/teams/scot)
 - Writing about CS and my life on my [blog](https://michaeldemar.co/blog) and creating content on [YouTube](https://www.youtube.com/channel/UCohoNm6NqDAetXX6MiaV_RQ)

 ## What I've done 📚

-- TA'd courses on data science, computational models, introduction to functional programming, and introduction to programming for non-majors
+- TA'd courses on algorithms and data structures, computer systems, data science, computational models, introduction to functional programming, and introduction to programming for non-majors
 - Interned as a Software Engineer at Samsung Electronics, where I worked on [Samsung Knox](https://samsungknox.com/) with Node, React, Mongo, and more

 ## Where I'm headed 🚂